The Xbox 360 is one of the best consoles ever released, so compiling a list of the best Xbox 360 games is no easy task.

 The debut game from indie dev Supergiant Games, Bastion is a work of art come to life.
-A solid action RPG complete with satisfying combat, plenty of depth, and a soothing narrator to tell the tale.
-Like others on this list, Bastion showcased what was possible from both indie developers, as well as the Xbox Live Arcade selection of games.
+A solid action RPG with satisfying combat, plenty of depth, and a soothing narrator to tell the tale.
+Like others on this list, Bastion showcased what was possible from both indie developers and the Xbox Live Arcade selection of games.

 What’s doubly impressive is that this was Supergiant’s first game.
 Even today, it’s widely regarded as one of their best.